University Pensions & Benefits

 The University and the employee equally share the cost for participation in either plan.
 Premium payments are made through payroll deductions.
 Employee premiums can be paid on a pretax basis through participation in the Premium Option Plan (POP) of the State's IRC Section 125 Program, Tax$ave.
 Participation in POP is automatic unless the employee specifically declines enrollment.

 Stockton University is a member of The Tuition Exchange (TE), Inc. TE oversees a reciprocal scholarship opportunity for the dependents of eligible faculty and staff at over 650 member schools.
 Tuition Exchange is available to eligible employees at member schools.
 Eligible employees, as well as dependent eligibility, are defined by the employee’s school and TE should not be construed as a guaranteed employee benefit.
 The Tuition Exchange Scholarship organization requires that participating institutions maintain a balance between the number of students enrolled at host institutions with a TE scholarship (exported) and the number of students from other member schools who are enrolled at the home institution and supported with a TE scholarship (imported).
-For more information regarding the Tuition Exchange, including a complete listing of TE schools, visit their website at http://www.tuitionexchange.org/.
+For more information regarding the Tuition Exchange, visit the following pages:

 The Deer Oaks Employee Assistance Program (EAP) is a free service provided for full-time employees and all members of their household by Stockton University.
 This program offers a wide variety of counseling, referral, and consultation services, which are all designed to assist employees and their family in resolving work/life issues in order to live happier, healthier, more balanced lives.
 These services are completely confidential and can be easily accessed by calling the toll-free Helpline listed below.